bchartoff/NICAR15/resources/data-viz/simmons-mapping.md

 	- or Mollweide (straight lines of latitude)
 - Albers equal area is nice for US, check out [this esri tool](http://esri.maps.arcgis.com/home/) to find, Albers web maps, plus lots of other things.
 	- NB Albers map recognizable by curved US/ Canada border, not straight line
+- Interesting esri map on walkability to bars, by neighborhood.
+From census data, (interesting for upcoming urban proj?)